kingojs/kingo/README.md

     └── prerequest.js
 ```

-Import `kingonize` from `@kingojs/kingo` and send an object as the one bellow and provided the required fields.
+Import `kingonize` from `@kingojs/kingo` and send an object as the one bellow and provide the required fields.

 ```js
 import { kingonize } from '@kingojs/kingo';